-The fuse block can be accessed through the fuse block access panel in the console interior (see Figure 4.5.1).
-In the event fuse replacement is required, only replace with one of the same amperage.
-If a fuse is replaced with one of lower amperage, it will not be sufficient to carry the electrical load of the equipment it is connected to and blow the fuse.
+The fuse block can be accessed through the breaker panel on the upper aft wall of the console storage (see Figure 4.6.1; also see Figure 4.8.1).
+In the event you need to replace a fuse, use only the same amperage as the original.
+It is recommended that you carry spare fuses.
+If a fuse is replaced with one of lower amperage, it will not be sufficient to carry the electrical load of the equipment it is connected to and will cause fuse failure or breaker tripping.
 If a fuse is replaced with one of higher amperage, it will not provide adequate protection against an electrical malfunction and will create a fire hazard.

-Main DC Circuit Breaker
+Main DC Breaker

-The main DC circuit breaker switch is located under the port stern seat (see Figure 4.6.1).
-If the circuit breaker trips, determine and correct the problem prior to resetting the circuit breaker.
-To reset the circuit breaker, rotate the switch to the ON position.
+The main DC breaker off-on/reset switch is located in the mechanical access hatch (see Figure 4.7.1).
+If the main DC breaker trips determine and correct the problem prior to resetting the breaker.
+To reset the breaker, rotate the switch to the ON position.